BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 Some research showed it can take up to 95% of the time (G. J. Myers.
 The Art of Software Testing.
 John Wiley & Sons, Inc., New York, 1979)

 To make our haystack as small as possible we should reduce it through simplification and isolation.
-Our main tool in the toolbox is not the debugger, but the scientific method.
+To do this, we will use our main tool, and no it is ot the debugger.
+It is _the scientific method_.

 ### Scientific Method
 The scientific method is the heart of every piece of science in the world, also the science of debugging.
+By following a few steps consistently you have a good structured approach in locating the defect.

+So what are these steps?

-* Make observation(s)
+1 Make observation(s)
-* Create a hypothesis
+2 Create a hypothesis
-* Predict outcomes of tests / inspections (must be falsifiable)
-* test predictions (try to disprove your hypothesis)
+3 Predict outcomes of tests / inspections (must be falsifiable) 4 test predictions (try to disprove your hypothesis)
-* adjust/extend or create new hypothesis.
+5 adjust/extend or create new hypothesis.
-* repeat from step 1.
+6 repeat from step 1.
 Ad nauseam

 When following these steps, you should do 1 thing at a time, if hypothesis is refuted (still useful info), but undo any changes.

+So we now have out main tool ready for action, let's start with reducing our haystack using Simplification.

 ### Simplification
 First step in locating is to make the reproduction procedure as short as possible to reduce the search domain (haystack).